A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Results

 \subsection{The physical parameters of the molecular clouds}

+In the above sections, we defined three velocity components at $-39$~$\kms$, $-43$~$\kms$, and $-50$~$\kms$ in the HDL, where the most active star formation occurs.
+We calculated these parameters in the entire region shown in Figure \ref{fig6}.

-We derived column densities and masses of the molecular clouds under an assumption of the local thermodynamic equilibrium.
-First, we assumed the $\twelvecoh$ line is optically thick, and obtained excitation temperatures in every pixel.
-Then, we calculated an optical depth of the $\thirteencoh$ line, and derived the column densities.
-Next, we obtained column densities assuming an abundance ratio of the $^{13}$CO molecules and the H$_2$ molecules of $7.1\times10^5$ \citep{Frerking}.
-Finally, we got the masses of the clouds from the derived column densities.
-We note that a summation of the red cloud and the blue cloud in W3(OH) is somewhat larger than the total cloud because the excitation temperatures are calculated in each cloud.
-The physical parameters are summarized in Table \ref{tab:1}.
-For details of the analyses, see Appendixes.
-We also confirm that column densities derived in the present study are consistent with those derived from {\it{Herschel}} observations with a factor of 2 to 3 \citep{Rivera2013}.
+We derived column densities and masses of each molecular cloud under the local thermodynamic equilibrium assumption.
+First, we assumed the $\twelvecoh$ line is optically thick and obtained excitation temperature in every pixel.
+Then, we calculated the optical depth of the $\thirteencoh$ line and derived the $^{13}$CO column density.
+Next, we obtained molecular hydrogen column densities assuming an abundance ratio of the $^{13}$CO molecules and the H$_2$ molecules of $7.1\times10^5$ \citep{Frerking}.
+Finally, we obtained masses of the clouds from the column densities.
+The peak molecular hydrogen column densities toward W3 Main and W3(OH) calculated in the entire velocity cube are $1.12\times10^{23}$~cm$^{-2}$ and $4.1\times10^{22}$~cm$^{-2}$, respectively, giving the total molecular mass of $2.1\times10^4$~$\msun$.
+The physical parameters of each velocity component are summarised in Table \ref{tab:1}.
+For details of the analyses, see Appendix.
+We also confirm that column densities and masses derived in the present study are consistent with those derived from {\it{Herschel}}'s observations within a factor of 1.5 \citep{Rivera2013}.
+See Appendix for a detailed comparison of physical parameters from the present work and the previous derivation from the {\it{Herschel}}'s observations.